 Trends in the nutritional status of children under age 5 between 2005 and 2014-15 are shown in Figure 14.
 The results indicate that there have been improvements in the nutritional status of children over the past decade.
 The percentage of stunted female children fell from 44.4% in 2005 to 32.9% in 2014-15 while for males it declined from 46.3% to 42.7% in the same period.
-The percentage of female children who are wasted declined from 3.6% in 2005 to 2% in 2014-15 while for males it declined from 4.2% to 2.4% in the same period, and the proportion of female children who are underweight declined from 22.1% in 2005 to 9.3% in 2014-15 while for males it declined from 22.9% to 9.3% in the same period.
+The percentage of female children who are wasted declined from 3.6% in 2005 to 2% in 2014-15 while for males it declined from 22.1% in 2005 to 9.3% in 2014-15 while for males it declined from 22.1% in 2005 to 9.3% in 2014-15 while for males it declined from 22.1% in 2005 to 9.3% in 2014-15 while for males it declined from 22.9% to 9.3% in the same period.
 These improvements may be attributable to the National Plan to Eliminate Malnutrition, which, since 2009, has included active nutrition screening of children by community health workers.
 Children who are determined to be at risk of malnourishment are referred to a health facility for appropriate treatment using therapeutic milks, ready-to-use therapeutic food for severe cases, and a corn-soy blend for moderate cases.
 Other sustainable approaches have been initiated and include infant and young child feeding, community-based nutrition programs, behavior change communication (including mass media), and home food fortification (using micronutrient powders).